lakshma/lakshma.github.io/_posts/2015-05-07-about-state-in-web-app.md

 ![a stateless client server communication]({{ site.url }}/img/stateless.png)

 Just imagine the computational power we have now.
-Most of the requests don't even need to computed by the server.
-On top of it we have a _elastic_ web layer which can scale on demand.
-5 + 1 = 6 is idempotent which is the right candidate for caching. **_Statelessness_** is one of the core constraints of being **_RESTFul_**.
+Most of the requests don't even need to computed by the server, we have a cache, 5 + 1 = 6 is idempotent which is the right candidate for caching and adds a huge performance gain.
+On top of it we have an _elastic_ web layer which can scale on demand. **_Statelessness_** is one of the core constraints of being **_RESTFul_**.
+Lets embrace it.